Your customers rely on your advice, as well as the food you sell.

 Automobile exposure: Do you have employees that run errands with company vehicles?

-Workers compensation exposures: Your biggest concerns here are from lifting, loading and unloading.
-They can cause back injury, hernias, sprain, and strains.
+Workers compensation exposures: Your biggest concerns here are from lifting, loading, and unloading.
+They can cause back injuries, hernias, sprains, and strains.
 Teach safe lifting techniques.
-Remember the importance of mopping up spills, ice and snow so your employees don't slip and fall.
+Remember the importance of mopping up spills, ice, and snow so your employees don't slip and fall.
 Your workers can be hurt from hold ups, shoplifters, and intoxicated customers.

-Here is the minimum recommended grocery store insurance coverage:
+Here are the minimum recommended grocery store insurance coverages: